“...Sarian’s voice is warm, even, and clear, with a dark chocolatey timbre and excellent dramatic timing..."

 Elizabeth earned her Graduate Performance Diploma and Master of Music in Vocal Performance and Pedagogy from the Peabody Institute of the Johns Hopkins University.
-She performed the title role in Massenet’s Chérubin, Cherubino in Le nozze di Figaro (also performed at the Amalfi Coast Music Festival), Third Lady in The Magic Flute, Mae Jones in Street Scene—highlighting her eleven years of formal dance training—and covered Hansel in Hansel und Gretel and Dorabella in Così fan tutte.
+Credits during her studies include the title role in Massenet’s Chérubin, Cherubino in Le nozze di Figaro (also performed at the Amalfi Coast Music Festival), Third Lady in The Magic Flute, Mae Jones in Street Scene—highlighting her eleven years of formal dance training.

-Passionate about art song repertoire, Elizabeth studied at SongFest at the Colburn School, and recently worked with renowned mezzo-soprano Stephanie Blythe on a concert entitled “Stephanie Blythe and Friends” at the Atlanta Opera.
-Ms. Sarian is also a trained and practiced vocal pedagogue, having held private teaching positions in Baltimore, MD, as well as holding master classes at the collegiate level.
+Additionally, Ms. Sarian is a trained and practiced vocal pedagogue, having held private teaching positions in Baltimore, as well as holding master classes at the collegiate level.